 “I will harden his heart.”
 This is an example of a widely-recognized Semitic idiom often referred to as “the idiom of permission.”
 In the Semitic languages, an active verb can be used in a permissive sense.
 In other words, if anything God has done has contributed to Pharaoh’s hard heart, then God can be said to have hardened Pharaoh’s heart even though it was Pharaoh who hardened his own heart.

 In the case of Pharaoh in Exodus, God asked Pharaoh to let the Israelites go.
-At that point Pharaoh could have said, “Okay,” and let them go, and he and Egypt would have been unhurt.
-But God’s demand forced Pharaoh to make a choice: he could either let God’s people go or harden his heart and say, “No,” which is what he did.
+At that point, Pharaoh could have said, “Okay,” and let them go, and he and Egypt would have been unhurt, and even blessed for obeying God.
+But God’s demand forced Pharaoh to make a choice: he could either let God’s people go, or he could harden his heart and say, “No,” which is what he did.
 As Pharaoh continued to say “No,” time after time, God put more and more pressure on him in the form of plagues that affected the land and people of Egypt.
-As the intensity of the plagues increased and there was more and more damage to Egypt and the Egyptians, Pharaoh’s heart had to become harder and harder in order for him to keep saying “No” to releasing the Israelites.
+As the intensity of the plagues increased and there was more and more damage to Egypt and the Egyptians, Pharaoh’s heart had to become harder and harder in order for him to keep saying “No” to God’s request to release the Israelites.
 But God was not the problem; Pharaoh was the problem.
 However, because God was the one making the request and putting the pressure on Pharaoh, the Semitic idiom of permission words the phrase that “God hardened Pharaoh’s heart.”
 It simply means that God acted in such a way that Pharaoh had to harden his heart to resist God.
 God did not harden Pharaoh’s heart, Pharaoh hardened his own heart because he did not want to obey God’s request.

 We use the same kind of idiom in English.
 If a person does something that upsets us, we might say to them, “You made me mad.”
 But the person did not actually “make” us mad; anger was our personal response to what the person did to us.
 Someone else may have the same thing happen to them as happened to us but not get angry at all.
 So, when we say, “You made me mad,” we are using an idiom that expresses that anger was our response to what someone else did.
 A trained psychologist would not say, “You made me mad,” they would say, “I responded with anger when you did what you did.”